featbit/featbit-go-sdk/README.md

 ok := client.GetDataSourceStatusProvider().WaitForOKState(10 * time.Second)
 if ok {
     // the client is ready
-} else {
-    // the client is not ready
 }
 ```
+> To check if the client is ready is optional.
+Even if the client is not ready, you can still evaluate feature flags, but the default value will be returned if SDK is not yet initialized.

 ### FBConfig and Components